How To Prepare Your Dog For A Baby And Exact Steps That Worked For Us

 Epic Mom Fails Confessed By A First Time Mom

-4. Talk and pet your dog while holding your baby.
+4. Talk to your dog while holding your baby.

 5. Be consistent.

 If you don’t want your dog licking the baby, let that be known right off the bat and stick with it.
 Each parent and dog owner is going to have their own individual preference.
-But whatever your preference is, make sure you don’t go back and forth confusing your dog.
+But whatever your preference is, make sure you don’t go back and forth to minimize any confusion.

 6. Exercise your dogs.